 Since investing in a slow-juicer, I try to make cold-pressed juice as often as possible.
 Realistically, the best I can do is two to three times a week.
 My modus operandi is make enough to last a few days before juicing again.
 Having spent many hundreds on this appliance, I told myself “This will not be left lonely in my kitchen!”.

-Adamant to ensure that the machine is a worthy buy, I devised many ways to make juicing as simple as possible so I’ll be more inclined to make it.
+To ensure that the machine is a worthy purchase, I devised many ways to make juicing as simple as possible so I’ll be more inclined to make it.
 Keeping my fridge organised is one way (Read: How to organise your fridge for a healthier lifestyle).
-When I’m really busy, I resort to my no-peel lazy-tangy juice.
+When I’m really busy, I resort to my tangy, no-peel l juice.

 No peel juice?

-There are never ending juicing combination.
-If you look in juicing books, most target conditions e.g reduce fats (Read: Juice to reduce fats and cellulite) or help detox (Read: Green recipe detox juice).
+There are never-ending juicing combination.
+If you look in juicing books, most target conditions e.g reduce fats (Read: Juice to reduce fats and cellulite) or help detox (Read: Green detox juice).
 This time, I just want a combination that is both convenient and tasty.

 As I have a wide-mouth juicer, I already eliminate the need to cut fruits into small pieces.
 On top of not having to peel my produce, I choose fruits and vegetables that don’t require peeling e.g carrots, apples, celery, kai lan.
 No chopping.
 No peeling.
 It’s really just washing produce and throwing them into the machine.

 I love the carrot- green apple-and ginger combo.
 Sweet carrot is balanced with sour green apples, while ginger gives a little spicy and peppery taste.
-As I like tangy drinks such as Lime & Sour Plum, I put quite a lot of green apples.
+As I like tangy drinks such as I put quite a lot of green apples.
 If you like it sweeter have more carrots.
 You can omit ginger entirely if you don’t like it.
 Juicing is really flexible!